Vataz1337/PhpProject-FilmKiep/README.md

 # PhpProject-FilmKiep
-Its pure PHP movie website like moviedb.
-JavaScript comes from some function that i added to make it look better, my stuff is wrote in php.
+Pure PHP website about movies, something like moviedb.
+JavaScript comes from some function that i added to make it look better, code that i wrote is in php.
 Its project i ve done for second semester of my studies.